 - A Clearinghouse of Information for members

-- Developing and delivering a technical assistance plan for each member Recovery Center
+- Developing and delivering a technical assistance plan for each Recovery Organization

-- Creating a library of information around Recovery Center policies, job descriptions, handbooks, procedures etc.
+- Creating a library of information around Recovery Organizations policies, job descriptions, handbooks, procedures etc.

-- Initiating a yearly-peer driven standards audit for member Recovery Centers
+- Initiating a yearly-peer driven standards audit for Recovery Organizations

-- Having an in-house data consultant to help each member Recovery Center and the Recovery Partners of Vermont develop a standardized data set for use for each Recovery Center and system wide.
+- Having an in-house data consultant to help each Recovery Organization and the Recovery Partners of Vermont develop a standardized data set for use for each Recovery Organization and system wide.

 Next step was securing funding this new direction.
-Following a model that the Community Mental Health Agencies use (Designated Agencies) with their umbrella agency, Vermont Care Partners, it was agreed that each member recovery center would pay for 50% of the operating costs of the Recovery Partners of Vermont and that the Recovery Partners of Vermont would raise the matching amount.
-Also, those member Recovery Centers would hold a seat on the board of directors of the Recovery Partners of Vermont.
+Following a model that the Community Mental Health Agencies use (Designated Agencies) with their umbrella agency, Vermont Care Partners, it was agreed that each member Recovery Organization would pay for 50% of the operating costs of the Recovery Partners of Vermont and that the Recovery Partners of Vermont would raise the matching amount.
+Also, those member Recovery Organizations would hold a seat on the board of directors of the Recovery Partners of Vermont.
 There also would be 6 at-large members.